Imaginary-Horizons-Productions/DirectoryBot/README.md

 #### managerrole (AKA: setmanagerrole)
 Syntax: `@DirectoryBot managerrole (role)`
 \
-Sets the manager role for DirectoryBot.
-Users with that role can use the manager-only commands without Discord administrator privileges.
-If no role is given, the setting will be cleared.
+Sets the manager role.
+Users with that role can use the manager-only commands without server administrator privilege.
+If no role is given, the set role will be cleared.

 #### welcomemessage
 Syntax: `@DirectoryBot welcomemessage (welcome message)`